The Ultimate Guide to People Analytics: How to Collect Meaningful Data

 🔍 Example 1: Use historical employee performance data to predict who will likely be a high-performing employee.

-Sift through the data to identify key traits and behaviors in top performers, then apply these learnings to new hires or existing team members as part of an employee development program.
+Sift through the data to identify key traits and behaviors in top performers, then apply this learning to new hires or existing team members as part of an employee development program.

 Additionally, the data may illustrate that bias is present in your performance review cycles.